pedroos/IntervalComposition/README.md

 ### Requirements

-.NET Framework 4 Client Profile.
+The code is compiled for the .NET Framework 4 Client Profile.